topseed/topseed-helloworld/README.md

 ## Getting started with a 'hello world':

 To run:
-- install node.js with NPM from https://nodejs.org, unless you already have it
+- install node.js with NPM from <http://nodejs.org>.
+- A recent version is v7.6.
+You can check with $ node -v
 - Download and unzip this project
 - Open a command prompt in the project root and execute the following commands:
-$cd webApp
+$ cd webApp
-$npm install (Note: this may take a moment to respond)
+$ npm install (Note: this may take a moment to respond)
-$node index
+$ node index

 Now open your favorite browser on localhost:8081 (or any other port proposed by the console).
 To see SPA, click menu one and then two, notice that it does not reaload the header.
 If you add ?w=1 to the URL you get www page, else it is mobile/AMP (in 'two').
 In production, we use subdomains www. or m.